Ready to eliminate your debt with bankruptcy? Get Started

 Middle District of North Carolina Requirements

-The Middle District includes 24 counties, with offices in Greensboro, Durham, and Winston-Salem.
-Only Greensboro and Winston-Salem offices are staffed by the bankruptcy clerk.
-The Middle District has a comprehensive guide on its website for people filing for bankruptcy without an attorney.
+The Middle District includes 24 counties.
+It has offices in Greensboro, Durham, and Winston-Salem.
+Only Greensboro and Winston-Salem offices are staffed by a bankruptcy clerk.
+The Middle District has a comprehensive guide for people filing for bankruptcy without an attorney.

 The court website also includes contact information for the filer, including directions to the Greensboro and Winston-Salem courthouses, court hearing locations, and creditors’ meeting locations.
 The court also has a great frequently asked questions (FAQ) section for filers.